 The Civil Engineering program at Penn State Harrisburg is designed to provide the basic undergraduate education required for private and public service in civil engineering, and/or continue formal education.
 Emphasis is placed on the fundamentals of civil engineering principles and design techniques.
-The program requirements allow for flexible scheduling, enabling students to focus on one of following concentration areas: construction, environmental, general, and structural.
+The program requirements allow for flexible scheduling, enabling students to focus on one of following concentration areas: construction, environmental, structural, transportation, and general.
 Study through these areas may lead to opportunities as structural designers for buildings and infrastructures, project engineers for construction projects, or representatives for owners or contractors.
 Employers include consulting firms, contractors, industry, and governments.

 Accreditation and Licensure